minimo-io/minimo-11ty/README.md

 -   Create more case studies in Work, not just an image.
 Check this out: https://vanholtz.co/work/studiomega/ I can do that for Braaay for example.
 -   BUG: Biking map error on mobile, ride data overflows to the right (not on desktop emulator).
--   There seems to be a non-documented page.templateSyntax data value, that could replace the current solution for detecting Markdown vs Nunjucks blog posts
 -   Add primal logo and link in menu and author boxes.
 -   Create a reusable grid system to list posts like gpx rides so I can clearly show some metadata for each (for later use in posts list)
 -   Sometimes, like in the Wordpress i18n one, markdown articles need a wider space.
 Have a front-end matter property to choose, `wrapper-wide`.